Tokaj

-Tokaj ([ˈtokɒj]) is a historical town in Borsod-Abaúj-Zemplén county, Northern Hungary, 54 kilometers from county capital Miskolc.
+Tokaj ([ˈtokɒj]) is a historical town in Borsod-Abaúj-Zemplén county, Northern Hungary, 54 kilometers from the county capital Miskolc.
 It is the centre of the Tokaj-Hegyalja wine district where Tokaji wine is produced.

 History

 The wine-growing area was first mentioned by the name Tokaj in 1067.
 The town itself was first mentioned in documents in 1353.
 Its first castle was a motte, which was destroyed during the Mongol invasion of Hungary.
 By the 14th century, the town already had a stone castle, belonging to the Diósgyőr estate.

 After 1450, Tokaj was the property of the Hunyadi family, so after Matthias Hunyadi became king, the town became a royal estate.
-In 1526, after the Ottomans captured Petervarad (modern day Petrovaradin, Serbia), Cistercians from Petervarad and its surroundings relocated to Tokaj and greatly improved wine making in the area.
+In 1526, after the Ottomans captured Petervarad (modern day Petrovaradin, Serbia) against the combined forces of Croats, Serbs and Hungarians, Cistercians from Petervarad and its surroundings relocated to Tokaj and greatly improved wine making in the area.
 In 1705, Francis II Rákóczi ordered the castle to be destroyed.

 After the Austro-Hungarian Compromise of 1867, the town prospered, but when the World Wars came, it suffered greatly, losing its importance and town status.
 Even its role in wine trade was taken over by Sátoraljaújhely.

 Tokaj was granted town status again in 1986 and it again started to prosper.
-Now,the town is a popular tourist attraction.
+Now, the town is a popular tourist attraction.